ahmadalnujaidi/DSA_Java/README.md

 ---

-## 📂 Folder Structure

-/DSA_JAVA
-│
-├── notes/
-│   └── notes on how algorithms work, and visuals
-└── algorithms/
-    ├── .java files, running, and executing numerous algorithms

----

 ## 🏆 Goal of This Repository

 The objective of this project is to **provide a complete guide to data structures and algorithms in Java**, fostering both conceptual clarity and practical coding skills.
 This repository is particularly useful for: